What are postbiotics? Let’s find out!

 Unlike probiotics, postbiotics do not need to be alive to be beneficial, so they are more stable than the living bacteria they are derived from.
 [1]

-Why postbiotics?
+Why choose postbiotics?

 If you want to know more about prebiotics, check out this article.
 Or if you are familiar with prebiotics, this article about synbiotics might be for you!